 Controlling More than Symptoms

-Although the COPD Navigator is an excellent tool for keeping COPD symptoms monitored, if you’re looking to directly address disease progression, it may be time to consider stem cell therapy.
-Rather than only addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression, may improve quality of life and pulmonary function within patients.
+Although the COPD Navigator is an excellent tool for keeping COPD symptoms monitored, if you’re looking to directly address disease progression, it may be time to consider cellular therapy.
+Rather than only addressing the symptoms of lung disease, cellular therapy may directly affect disease progression, may improve quality of life and pulmonary function within patients.
 For those who suffer from lung disease, a change in quality of life could mean the difference between struggling to walk to the mailbox and riding a bike.

 Interested in our review of COPD Symptoms Monitored with New App: The Future is Here?
 Share your thoughts and comments below.